hipercog/ctap/README.md

 1. the **core** supports scripted specification of an EEGLAB analysis pipeline and tools for running the pipe, making the workflow transparent and easy to control.
 Automated output of ‘quality control’ logs and imagery helps to keep track of what's going on.
 2. the **testing module** uses synthetic data to generate ground truth controlled tests of preprocessing methods, with capability to generate new synthetic data matching the parameters of the lab’s own data.
 This allows experimenters to select the best methods for their purpose, or developers to flexibly test and benchmark their novel methods.

-If you use CTAP for your research, please use the following citation:
+_If you use CTAP for your research, __please use the following citation___:
- * Cowley, B., Korpela, J., Torniainen, J., (forthcoming), Computational Testing for Automated Preprocessing: a Matlab toolbox for better electroencephalography data processing.
+ * Cowley, B., Korpela, J., & Torniainen, J. E. (2017).
+Computational Testing for Automated Preprocessing: a Matlab toolbox to enable large scale electroencephalography data processing.
+PeerJ Computer Science, 3:e108. http://doi.org/10.7717/peerj-cs.108

 ## Installation ##
 Clone the GitHub repository to your machine using